md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 ### Step 4.
 Build the prompt and check the reply (60 minutes)

-Slides 5 to 7 (a prompt is a spec, in five parts), 20 and 26 (standing instructions go first), 30 to 33 (JSON your program can use, and what a schema does not buy you), and 49.
+In lecture we covered the five parts of a prompt, standing instructions and why the stable part goes first, and getting JSON your program can use, including what a schema does not buy you.

 Part A. Write `build_prompt_five_part` in `askcode/prompt.py`.
 The prompt has two parts: